davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 runFullRF() update tested on existing city data
 * OpenMeteoEDA_202306_v004 basic linear model for temperature based on two cities
 * OpenMeteoEDA_202306_v004 applies basic linear model for temperature to new city
+* OpenMeteoEDA_202306_v004 applies basic linear model for temperature to second new city